Barium: Occurrence and production

 The abundance of barium is 0.0425% in the Earth's crust and 13 μg/L in sea water.
 The primary commercial source of barium is baryte (also called barytes or heavy spar), a barium sulfate mineral. with deposits in many parts of the world.
 Another commercial source, far less important than baryte, is witherite, barium carbonate.
 The main deposits are located in Britain, Romania, and the former USSR.

 The baryte reserves are estimated between 0.7 and 2 billion tonnes.
-The maximum production, 8.3 million tonnes, was produced in 1981, but only 7–8% was used for barium metal or compounds.
+The highest production, 8.3 million tonnes, was achieved in 1981, but only 7–8% was used for barium metal or compounds.
 Baryte production has risen since the second half of the 1990s from 5.6 million tonnes in 1996 to 7.6 in 2005 and 7.8 in 2011.
-China accounts for more than 50% of this output, followed by India (14% in 2011), Morocco (8.3%), US (8.2%), Turkey (2.5%), Iran and Kazakhstan (2.6% each).
+China accounts for more than 50% of this output, followed by India (14% in 2011), Morocco (8.3%), US (8.2%), Iran and Kazakhstan (2.6% each) and Turkey (2.5%).

 The mined ore is washed, crushed, classified, and separated from quartz.
 If the quartz penetrates too deeply into the ore, or the iron, zinc, or lead content is abnormally high, then froth flotation is used.
 The product is a 98% pure baryte (by mass); the purity should be no less than 95%, with a minimal content of iron and silicon dioxide.
 It is then reduced by carbon to barium sulfide: